www.logmx.com The universal log file viewer

 1. Creating Parser class file

 In "parsers/src" directory of your LogMX distribution, create directories matching your packages name (e.g. create "my/parser/" for packages "my.parser").
-Create your java class source file in your package directory (e.g. file "TestParser.java" in "my/parser/").
-You are now ready to implement your parser, see section Parser implementation for more information.
+Create your Java class source file in your package directory (e.g. file "TestParser.java" in "my/parser/").
+You are now ready to implement your parser (using your preferred text editor), see section Parser implementation for more information.

 2. Compiling Parser class file